TalhaR/Earth-Revolution/README.md

 # Solar-System
-Using JavaFX to show the orbit of the planets in our Solar System around the Sun
+Animation of the orbit of the planets in our Solar System around the Sun using JavaFX